Two future kings set to honour Elizabeth at Jubilee concert | Entertainment

 The concert is also expected to feature a pre-recorded performance by Elton John.

-The 96-year-old monarch isn't expected to attend the evening outdoor event, with rain in the forecast.
+The 96-year-old monarch is expected to miss the evening outdoor event, which may also be hit with some rain.

-The queen has had problems moving around lately, which the palace describes as “episodic mobility issues”, limiting her public appearances in recent months.

-The sovereign opted not to attend the Epsom Derby on Saturday.
-Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box on Saturday to crowds cheering and waving Union flags.
+The sovereign also opted not to attend the Epsom Derby on Saturday.
+Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box with her family on Saturday to crowds cheering and waving Union flags.

+The queen is widely known as an avid horse lover, and she has only missed the Epsom Derby a handful of times during her long reign.

+On Saturday, five of her former racehorses were paraded, and 40 jockeys who have ridden for the queen formed a guard of honour before the national anthem was played.

 It was the second time in as many days that the queen's mobility issues have robbed crowds of a chance to see her.

 On Friday, the queen skipped a special service of Thanksgiving in her honour at St. Paul's Cathedral in London.
-Palace officials said she had experienced “some discomfort” at events the day before.
+Palace officials said she had experienced “some discomfort” at events the day before, which included waving to huge crowds from Buckingham Palace.

-Prince Harry and his wife, Meghan, were among nearly 50 members of the royal family who gathered to honour the absent head of state.
+Prince Harry and his wife, Meghan, were among nearly 50 members of the royal family who gathered Friday at St. Paul's to honour the absent head of state.

 It was the couple's first public appearance in the UK since they stepped back from royal duties and moved to California two years ago.